Str1kez/OCR-GPTBot/README.md

 # OCR&GPT Telegram Bot

 ## Installation

 ### Dependencies (if you use tesseract)

 You need install tesseract

-If you builded tesseract from source:
+If tesseract has been built from source:

 ```commandline
 export TESSDATA_PREFIX=<your path to tessdata>
 ```

+### Start bot

-1. Add tokens in .env file, or env variables (you can find it all in .env.example)
+1. Add important data in .env file, or env variables (you can find it all in .env.example)

 ```commandline
 make env